js-kyle/connect-assets/README.md

 compile       | true                            | Should assets be compiled if they don’t already exist in the `buildDir`? compress      | dev: false; prod: true          | Should assets be minified?
-If enabled, requires `uglify-js` and `csswring`. gzip          | false                           | Should assets have gzipped copies in `buildDir`? fingerprints  | dev: false; prod: true          | Should assets be suffixed by a fingerprints : index.js is served as index-3789dsf88fd.js
+If enabled, requires `uglify-js` and `csswring`. gzip          | false                           | Should assets have gzipped copies in `buildDir`? fingerprinting| dev: false; prod: true          | Should fingerprints be appended to asset filenames?

 ## Serving Assets from a CDN